 Most Golden Retrievers are fun-loving love bugs who want to be petted consistently and to be with the family at all times.
 However, a Golden Retriever puppy who is not trained well or who was neglected during these important cognitive, emotional and biological predetermined growth phases or genetically predisposed through show dog or poor breeding, may easily exhibit any of the following natural behaviors that cause problems for families.

-If your Golden Retriever needs more training and behavior modification work than you have the time or expertise, consider sending your Gold Retriever for boarding and training boot camp in Los Angles.
+If your Golden Retriever needs more training and behavior modification work than you have the time or expertise, consider sending your Gold Retriever for Boarding and Training Boot Bamp in Los Angles.
 Even though we are in Los Angeles, California, parents of Goldens with problem behaviors come to us from all around the country.

 Golden Retrievers are a medium-large dog breed that needs to be trained well with gentle, positive reinforcement dog training to achieve the best (and most humane) dog training results.
 Regardless of the age of your Golden Retriever, whether they are a puppy, adolescent or senior Golden Retriever, all of the following will help a parent throughout the life of your Retriever.